signalfx/signalfx-agent/docs/monitors/ntp.md

 ## Overview

-Monitors retrieves clock offset from ntp server.
+This monitor will retrieve clock offset from ntp server.

+It enforces a minimum interval of 15m.

 ## Configuration